-6.1.2 Levelling
+6.1.3 Levelling

 Each near-shore tide gauge is to be tied to the ITRF utilising at least three vertical benchmarks.
-This is to be achieved by the conducted of GNSS Classic static observations over at least one primary benchmark to determine the ITRF 2014 height.
-ITRF height is to be transferred to all benchmarks via two way levelling between the benchmarks and to near shore tide gauge via a 25 Hour tide staff or simultaneous GNSS tide buoy observations at the gauge deployment location.
-Near shore tide gauges must be within 5km of the benchmarks.
+This is to be achieved by the conduct of GNSS Classic static observations over at least one primary benchmark to determine the ITRF 2014 ellipsoidal height.
+ITRF ellipsoidal height is to be transferred to all benchmarks via two way levelling between the benchmarks and to near shore tide gauge via a tide staff comparison, or simultaneous GNSS tide buoy observations at the gauge deployment.

+Near shore tide gauges must be within 5 kilometres of the benchmarks.

 When recovering a tidal datum, the results of all vertical heights are to be compared with recorded data.
 Any marks that have been destroyed or disturbed are to be replaced with new marks, levelled and coordinated.
-Any discrepancies with existing data are to be investigated and reported to the Authorised Officer in the next reporting period so records can be updated or variations advised.
+Any discrepancies with existing data are to be investigated and reported to the Authorised Officer in the next reporting period so that records can be updated or variations advised.